microsoft/vscode-docs/docs/editor/integrated-terminal.md

 Unfortunately, unlike in Linux, standalone macOS terminals all run as login shells by default, since macOS does not run a login shell when the user logs into the system.
 This encourages "bad behavior", like initializing aliases in your profile script when they should live in your `rc` script as that runs on non-login shells.

 There are two direct fixes for this.
-You can set `"terminal.integrated.inheritEnv": false`, which will strip most environment variables from the terminal's environment, except for some important ones (like `HOME`, `SHELL`, `TMPDIR`, etc.).
+The first is to set `"terminal.integrated.inheritEnv": false`, which will strip most environment variables from the terminal's environment, except for some important ones (like `HOME`, `SHELL`, `TMPDIR`, etc.).

 The other fix is to no longer run a login shell in the terminal by setting `"terminal.integrated.shellArgs": []`.
 If you go with this fix, you will want to make sure any aliases in your profile scripts are moved over to your `~/.bashrc`/`~/.zshrc` file since aliases only apply to the shell they're set in.